 Spring (March to May) and Autumn (late September to November) are the ideal seasons to trek to Annapurna Base Camp as it is neither too hot or nor too cold during these times.
 Notably, an Autumn trek promises clear skies and stunning mountain vistas, while a Spring trek will have you walking through meadows filled with flowers.
 The forests are filled with colorful rhododendron blooms during this time.
 Above 4000 meters, you can expect nighttime temperatures to drop as low as -10 degrees.

-Deluxe Package: Enjoy the luxurious comfort of Dwarika’s Hotel in Kathmandu for 2 nights and Temple Tree Resort & Spa.
-A heritage hotel, Dwarika’s is located close to the international airport.
-The hotel showcases intricate wood carving and engraved bricks crafted by local artisans, not to mention valuable relics from the 13th century.
+Accommodations in Kathmandu, Pokhara and on the trail are included in the package cost.
+Enjoy the luxurious comfort of Hotel Shanker in Kathmandu for 2 nights and Temple Tree Resort & Spa at Pokhara.
+A luxurious 4 star heritage hotel, Hotel Shanker used to be the palace of the Rana aristocrats, who once ruled over Nepal.
+This magnificent former palace has been renovated and fitted with modern conveniences.
 At Temple Tree Resort & Spa rooms are allotted in two-storied identically built individual cottages.
-Additionally, each room has its own private balcony that opens out to a large garden area.
-Both Dwarika’s and Temple Tree are five-star establishments.
-The hotels feature tastefully decorated rooms with en-suite bathrooms, multi-cuisine restaurants, bar, café, swimming pool, and garden area.
+Additionally each room has its own private balcony that opens out to a large garden area.
+Both hotels feature tastefully decorated rooms with en suite bathrooms, multi-cuisine restaurants, bar, café, swimming pool and garden area.

 Kathmandu is set in a deep valley surrounded by rolling green hills.
 A mix of old and new, the city is filled with historic localities dating back to medieval times and new urban structures.
 Once you land at the airport our representative will meet you at the airport terminal.
 Drive to the hotel and check in.
 Later there will be a pre-trek briefing by your trek leader